uber-go/guide/style.md

 Test tables make it easier to add context to error messages, reduce duplicate logic, and add new test cases.

-Test tables enable adding context to error messages more easily, reduce duplicate logic, and make it trivial to add new test cases.

 We follow the convention that the slice of structs is referred to as `tests` and each test case `tt`.
 Further, we encourage explicating the input and output